Demonstration of ThGEM-Multiwire Hybrid Charge Readout for Directional Dark Matter Searches: Detector Calibration

-Gain measurements were done to test the detector performance using X-rays from the electron capture decay of $^\text{55}$Fe source to $^\text{55}$Mn.
+Gain measurement was performed to investigate the detector performance using X-rays from the electron capture decay of $^\text{55}$Fe source to $^\text{55}$Mn.
 As shown in Figure \ref{fig:detectorConfiguration} the source was positioned close to the copper-plate cathode to irradiate the detector fiducial volume.
 To achieve this, the source was bonded to the tip of a 5~\si{\centi\meter} M6 nylon studding glued to a Neodymium disc magnet and attached to the inside wall of the vessel.
 This was magnetically coupled to a second magnet on the outside vessel wall which was used to control the source position in the vessel.
 Ionization electrons from X-ray interactions with the target gas through photoelectric effect - attach to the electronegative SF$_\text{6}$ to form anions.
 As described in Sections \ref{IntroSec} and \ref{sec:detectorDesign}, these anions drift in a uniform field to the ThGEM for field ionization and electron avalanche.
 Signal pulses induced on the wires from this process were amplified and recorded to disk at a frequency of 1~\si{\mega\hertz} per channel, without any hardware trigger as the pulses were small (for instance, $>$5~\si{\milli\volt} in 30~\si{\torr} of SF$_{\text{6}}$).
 All signal pulses on each of the 16 wires with amplitude $>$5~\si{\milli\volt} threshold were analysed in the $^\text{55}$Fe runs to reject pedestal and electronic noise.
 Pulses with $>$3~\si{\volt} amplitude were not included in the analysis to remove sparks and events that saturate the amplifiers and the digitizer.

-Background events are expected to be minimal due to the short exposure time (about 2~\si{\hour}) of this source run.
+Background events due to radioactive decays from detector materials (at relevant energy) which could mimic the $<$2 wire channels trigger from the $^\text{55}$Fe X-ray interactions are expected to be minimal in the short exposure time (about 2~\si{\hour}) of this source run.
 To determine the pulse area, any charge that passed the analysis threshold on each of the signal channels were integrated from the 10~\si{\micro\second} time before the pulse rising edge crosses the threshold to the 10~\si{\micro\second} time after the pulse falling edge crosses the threshold.
 The energy spectrum of events that passed the analysis cuts is shown in Figure \ref{fig:Fe55}.